randi-source/DS-Introduction/README.md

 ## Contents

 ### Presentations
-The repository includes presentation covering Introduction to Data Science fundamentals:
+The repository includes presentation covering [**Introduction to Data Science fundamentals**](https://github.com/randi-source/DS-Introduction/blob/main/Introduction%20to%20Data%20Scientist.pdf):
 - Harness the Power of Data Science to Transform Industries
 - Why We Need Data Science Now?
 - Eliminate the Chaos of Data Overload to Make Smart Decision